 - our project managers are very good, so they support our Scrum Masters in managing the respective teams.

-Scrumbuts with Activities
+Scrumbuts with Events

 There are scrumbuts that relate to the activities, the duration, the frequency and the way they are carried out.
 We use Scrum, but …